aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-pivot-tables-and-pivot-charts/create-pivot-tables-and-pivot-charts/_index.md

 Below is the code used by the component to accomplish the task.
 Executing the code generates a new file: pivotChart_test.xls.

 **The pivot chart sheet**

 ![todo:image_alt_text](create-pivot-tables-and-pivot-charts_3.png)

-{{< gist "aspose-cells" "87c05ec07dd1a65ac6fcdf2fa896b01e" "Examples-src-main-java-com-aspose-cells-examples-articles-CreatePivotChartbasedonPivotTable-CreatePivotChartbasedonPivotTable.java" >}}
+{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CreatePivotChartbasedonPivotTable-CreatePivotChartbasedonPivotTable.java" >}}

 {{% alert color="primary" %}}

 This article shows how to create pivot tables and pivot charts using Aspose.Cells.
 Hopefully, it will help you use these features in your own scenarios.

 Aspose.Cells has benefited from years of research, design and careful tuning.

-We welcome your queries, comments and suggestions at [Aspose.Cells Forum](http://www.aspose.com/community/forums/aspose.cells-product-family/19/showforum.aspx).
+We welcome your queries, comments and suggestions at [Aspose.Cells Forum](https://forum.aspose.com/c/cells/).
 We warranty a prompt reply.

 {{% /alert %}}